Severn

 Restoration of Severn

-Severn is currently being restored by David Moss Boat Builders at Skippool Creek near Blackpool with the help of funding from the National Lottery Heritage Fund, Barnes Trust (Arnside) and Arnside Silverdale Grant Fund..
+Severn is currently being restored by David Moss Boat Builders at Skippool Creek near Blackpool with the help of funding from the National Lottery Heritage Fund, Barnes Trust (Arnside), Headley Trust, Cumbria Community Foundation and Arnside Silverdale Grant Fund..
 We hope to have her back on the water at Arnside in 2025.

-However we still need donations towards the cost of the restoration and to maintain her once she is back on the water.
-We are to have a shortfall in funding.
+However we still need donations to complete the restoration and to maintain her once she is back on the water.

 Donate to Severn's Restoration